zackhanni/soundslikesoma/_services/02-mixing-mastering.md

 ## Music Mixing

 - $105 Mix and Master : Stereo Instrumental + Vocal Stems
-- $195 Mix and Master : Multitrack Recording 10 - 25 track stems
+- $195 Mix and Master : Multitrack Recording 10 - 25 Track Stems
-- $260 Mix and Master : Multitrack Recording 25 - 50 track stems
+- $260 Mix and Master : Multitrack Recording 25 - 50 Track Stems
+- Prices Include Mastering
-- Contact us directly for projects larger than 50 track stems
+- Contact Us Directly for Projects Larger Than 50 Track Stems
+- Discounts On Albums If You Submit Your Order All Together

 **What To Send**

 You’ll need to send equal length 24-bit .wav file stems in your native sample rate along with a reference demo mix to <a href="mailto:{{ site.data.contact.email }}">{{ site.data.contact.email }}</a>

 We recommend using <a href="https://wetransfer.com" target="WeTransfer Official Website">WeTransfer.com</a> to send large files to us for free.
-Alternativly, you are welcome to use DropBox, Google Drive, or bring in a portable hard drive.
+Alternativly, you are welcome to use <a href="https://www.dropbox.com/" target="DropBox Website">DropBox</a>, <a href="https://www.google.com/drive/" target="Google Drive Website">Google Drive</a>, or bring in a portable hard drive.

 <div style="overflow: auto;">
   <a target="_blank" href="https://checkout.square.site/buy/YXBZX5MSKEH53EPQAHZOQNQ7?src=embed" style="